palaciodaniel/art_005_hypercube/README.md

 - Use the mouse wheel to zoom in/out.
 - Keep the right button pressed and move it around the area to change the hypercube's position.

-'play' with the hypercube by keeping pressed the left or right buttons from your mouse.
-Also you can use the mouse wheel to zoom in/out.

 <p align="center">
 <img src="https://images.unsplash.com/photo-1533542218422-2d52ce04ac64?ixid=MXwxMjA3fDB8MHxzZWFyY2h8OXx8Y3ViZXxlbnwwfHwwfA%3D%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=500&q=60">
 </p>